Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: Evaluation

 \subsection{Overall Performance}

-We now compare \framework{} and all baselines across modalities and degrees of context shift under our source-only customization setting.
-We first fix the labeled source budget to 1\% and vary the degree of context shift (Low/Mid/High) for IMU, speech, and WiFi (Figure~\ref{fig:overall_difficulty_1pct}), and then zoom in on the hardest IMU configuration (High-shift ``Belt'' target) to study how performance changes with more labeled source data and with a small amount of target labels (Figure~\ref{fig:story_source_target}).
+We compare \framework{} and the baselines across modalities and context-shift levels under the source-only customization setting.
+Figure~\ref{fig:overall_difficulty_10pct} fixes the labeled source budget to 10\% and varies the degree of context shift, while Figure~\ref{fig:story_source_target} focuses on the hardest IMU target (\textit{Belt}) under different source-label budgets and limited target-label adaptation.
+Results in these source-budget sweeps are averaged over three random seeds with standard-deviation error bars.